advancedtelematic/aktualizr/actions.md

       - [x] Send an event report (see below)
     - [x] Install an update on the primary
       - [ ] Install an OSTree update on the primary
-      - [ ] Notify "reboot needed" after an OSTree update
+      - [ ] Notify "reboot needed" after an OSTree update trigger
+      - [ ] Set new version to pending status after an OSTree update trigger
+      - [ ] Send EcuInstallationAppliedReport to server after an OSTree update trigger
+      - [ ] Uptane check for updates and manifest sends are disabled while an installation is pending reboot
+      - [ ] Trigger a system reboot if `reboot_after_install` is set in the configuration
       - [x] Install a binary update on the primary (uptane_test.cc, aktualizr_test.cc)
     - [x] Store installation result for primary (uptane_test.cc)
     - [x] Send InstallTargetComplete event for primary (aktualizr_test.cc)